-5.3 Methods of Procurement
+5.3 Market Approach

+Council may approach the market in a number of different ways, as outlined below.
 The Method of Procurement utilised by Council must be appropriate to the value, risk and complexity of the procurement.

-5.3.1 Purchase orders
+5.3.1 Procurement Aggregator purchases